shlee9605/team4-yolosocket/README.md

 > conda activate yolov5
 ```

-## Running Project
+## Run the Project
-You can run your project via commands below
+Run your project using the commands below.

 ### default(debug Mode)
 ```console